 Choosing the best paint options for your kitchen

 Part of learning how to professionally paint kitchen cabinets is knowing the paint type to use.
 When you buy from your local paint store, you’ll likely encounter different options: oil-based paint, latex paint, or water-based paint.
 An important step will be gathering all of the necessary supplies for your specific type of cabinets - solid wood or laminate.
 Check the paint label to ensure the option you pick is appropriate for your material, and get any specific instructions for its application.

 The easiest option for a repaint is wood, but any cabinet that can be scuffed with sandpaper is prime for painting.
 If you are working with laminate cabinets, you'll need a special bonding primer and high-quality paint for a durable finish.
 You can find special cabinet paints which will offer a smooth finish, but you'll want to ensure your paint is acrylic and not vinyl.
 Acrylic latex-based paint is easier to clean up and will last for a long time.

 When choosing, keep in mind that a glossy finish will make your cabinets sheen, but the inevitable future dent will be very obvious.
 Semi-gloss or satin finishes are popular in kitchens as a good mid-way option for painted cabinets.

 Repainting your kitchen cabinets is not a small job (unless you have a particularly small kitchen).
 Plan accordingly, and the best way to do this is with preparation.
 Open the windows for ventilation and throw down some drop sheets to protect your flooring.

-The best option is to remove the doors and drawers and paint them in a garage or basement if possible.
-You can execute a far better process if the doors are no longer attached, and you won’t risk painting other elements of your kitchen that should be left alone.
+Remove the doors and drawers and paint them in a garage or basement if possible.
+You can execute a far better process if the cabinet doors are no longer attached and you won't risk painting other elements of your kitchen that should be left alone.